 Cambridge

-Another famous university city, again here you can go punting, visit the world-class Fitzwilliam Museum or Kettle’s Yard gallery, or enjoy the city’s green spaces via cycling or walking.
+Another famous university city, again here you can go punting (best done by guided tour), visit the world-class Fitzwilliam Museum or Kettle’s Yard Gallery, or enjoy the city’s green spaces, like the Botanical Gardens.
 Cambridge is great for theatre lovers if you’re able to stay into the evening.
+The food scene is pretty good too, try Mercado Central for Spanish tapas in a beautiful setting.
+I also definitely recommend 2648, a sultry speakeasy with delish cocktails.

 How to get to Cambridge from London: